A Gest of Robyn Hode: Which King Edward?

-Shepherd and Hermit, as well as the political poems of Minot, are examples of a cultural memory of Edward III which still existed some three or four generations after his death.
+Shepherd and Hermit, as well as the political poems of Minot, are examples of a cultural memory of Edward III that persisted some three or four generations after his death.
 (This cultural memory may have been encouraged by Henry IV, a grandson of Edward III, who had usurped the throne from Richard II, son of Edward the Black Prince, in 1399.)
 Edward was remembered as having concern for his subjects, and was committed to redressing injustices committed by his officials.